Sunday, January 24, 2021

 (A Daniel Mackie illustration)

-Abraham Lincoln was often criticized by the media and others for his efforts and behaviors as the Chief Executive of a split nation.
-One day, after reading some particularly scathing articles, his aide John Hay recalled Lincoln telling this story:
+As the Chief Executive of a split nation, Abraham Lincoln faced relentless criticism by the media.
+One day, after reading some particularly scathing articles, his aide, John Hay, recalled Lincoln telling this story:

 While all storytelling is generally interesting, only some are captivating, glued-to-the-seat presentations – humorous or otherwise.
 That element of drama depends on an author’s ability to tell the story.

-"His stories may be literally retold," wrote Henry C. Whitney, a Lincoln contemporary, "every word, period and comma, but the real humor perished with Lincoln"; for "he provoked as much laughter by the grotesque expression of his homely face as by the abstract fun of his stories."
+"His stories may be literally retold—every word, period, and comma—but the real humor perished with Lincoln.
+He provoked as much laughter by the grotesque expression of his homely face as by the abstract fun of his stories."
 [1]

 "...the effectiveness of a joke depends in large measure upon the manner of its telling.
 We may not be at all amused by reading some of Lincoln's jokes or hearing them at second-hand; whereas we might have split our sides had we heard them as he told them.
 For Lincoln was a master of the story-telling art; and when told by a master, even a dull joke may be irresistible."
 [1]